Ivaera/BetterRevenantSpine/README.md

 Probably **not** safe to remove from existing save

-This is made in XML only
+This is made in XML and C#

 **Credits**
 Veltaris to help me debug

-i'm looking to find a way to get it to be an on/off toggle